Your emotions are your profound compass in life. And emotional triggers could well be hiding behind your IBS pain.

 What we do with emotions

 People who are sensitive are very in tune with their emotions and feel them deeply.
 Sometimes so deeply it becomes uncomfortable.
 Others learn to disconnect from unwanted feelings and push them aside.

-We get the message these not so positive emotions are not socially acceptable.
+We get the message that these “not so positive emotions” are not socially acceptable.
 However we are not taught what we should do with them.

 So we stuff them down inside us and lock them away, hoping we will never have to deal with them or experience them ever again.

 Instead of acknowledging their wisdom and letting them go.